-Term Synonym Definition Comment Deprecated term HSM hardware security module physical computing device that safeguards and manages digital keys, performs encryption and decryption functions for digital signatures, strong authentication, and other cryptographic functions IdP identity provider system entity that creates, maintains, and manages identity information for principals while providing authentication services to relying applications within a federation or distributed network IETF internet engineering task force open standards organization, which develops and promotes voluntary Internet standards ISMS information security management system defines and manages controls that an organization needs to implement to ensure that it is sensibly protecting the confidentiality, availability, and integrity of assets from threats and vulnerabilities ISO/IEC international organization for standardization/international electrotechnic al commission technical standards issued by a joint technical committee (JTC) of ISO and IEC.
+Term Synonym Definition Comment Deprecated term hardware token small device, such as a smart card or USB flash drive that contains a small amount of storage holding a private key and a certificate HSM hardware security module physical computing device that safeguards and manages digital keys, performs encryption and decryption functions for digital signatures, strong authentication, and other cryptographic functions IdP identity provider system entity that creates, maintains, and manages identity information for principals while providing authentication services to relying applications within a federation or distributed network ISMS information security management system defines and manages controls that an organization needs to implement to ensure that it is sensibly protecting the confidentiality, availability, and integrity of assets from threats and vulnerabilities ISO/IEC international organization for standardization n/ international electrotechnic al commission technical standards issued by a joint technical committee (JTC) of ISO and IEC.
 Its purpose is to develop, maintain and promote standards in the fields of information and communications technology (ICT).